 The psychology of colours in marketing is about the meaning of each colour in your marketing and advertising materials and how it affects your consumers.

-We primarily based colour psychology in marketing on our personal preference, i.e. how people feel about it.
+We primarily based colour psychology in marketing on our preference, i.e. how people feel about it.
 It comes from how we experienced it as children and during the transition into adulthood.

 While we have proven no particular colour to boost conversions or drive sales more successfully than others, the use of colour psychology appears to affect a brand’s ability to make itself stand out.